Thirteen Characteristics Of Adult Children

 Examples include growing up with people who had other compulsive behaviors (such

-as gambling, drug abuse, workaholic, overeating), experienced chronic illness,
+as gambling, drug abuse, emotional abuse, workaholic, overeating), experienced chronic illness,

 profound religious attitudes, were adopted, lived in foster care, lived with